 All around the Pacific Northwest we are treated to an array of spider webs lending to the traditional spiders as Halloween decor.
 Not only are their webs incredibly beautiful when bathed in autumn dew drops or glowing in the autumn sunset, they’re a masterpiece of mathematical engineering!
 And, maybe even more incredibly, did you know that spider webs are made from a highly concentrated liquid stored inside their bodies and some spiders can produce up to seven different types of silk?
 So fascinating!

 Spider mites!
 Okay, let’s add these to the list of unwanted pests in your home.
-But rather than rely on house spiders to help you out, we have a better method to Ryder your home of these mites, our Neem & Soapnut Sacred Duo!
+But rather than rely on house spiders to help you out, we have a better method to rid your home of these mites, our Sacred Plant Care Tonics!

 Like our friendly house spider, it’s 100% natural and effective.
-When combined and applied properly our Sacred Duo can wipe out a spider mite infestation over the course of a few weeks.
+When combined and applied properly our Sacred Plant Care Duo can wipe out a spider mite infestation over the course of a few weeks.
 Since spider mites reproduce quickly, it’s important to repeat applications to eliminate all the mites throughout each lifecycle until you have them completely controlled.
 You will find these little buggers on the underside of leaves, with the first sign generally including yellow spots and small webbing.
 Their favorite houseplants tend to be alocasia, calathea, palms, cordyline and bird of paradise.
+(See our testimonals page for spider mite success stories!)